lucyydotp/ProNouns/README.md

+## ProNouns v2.x (this repo) will not be receiving any future updates.
+I'm currently rewriting the plugin over at [lucyydotp/pronouns3](https://github.com/lucyydotp/pronouns3).
+Please direct any feedback you may have there.
+Support will be offered for the mean time on [Discord](https://discord.lucypoulton.net).

+---

 **ProNouns** is a plugin aimed at LGBTQ+-friendly servers allowing players to set their pronouns properly.
 No more faffing with permission groups, no more nicknaming, no more worrying about people with less common pronoun sets!

 - Players can **set their pronouns** individually